yasuoza/blog.yasuoza.com/source/_posts/2014-05-28-stub-sharedmanager-with-ocmock.markdown

 }
 ```

-Then you can call `hello` method via
+Then you can call `secretkey` method via

 ```objc
 [[UserModelManager sharedManager] secretkey];